awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example3.md

 1. Note down the Dave credentials\.

 1. In the Amazon S3 console, attach the following bucket policy to `DOC-EXAMPLE-BUCKET1` bucket\.
-For instructions, see [Adding a bucket policy using the Amazon S3 console](add-bucket-policy.md)\.
+For instructions, see [Adding a bucket policy by using the Amazon S3 console](add-bucket-policy.md)\.
 Follow the steps to add a bucket policy\.
 For information about how to find account IDs, see [Finding your AWS account ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers)\.

    The policy grants Account B the `s3:PutObject` and `s3:ListBucket` permissions\.
 The policy also grants user Dave the `s3:GetObject` permission\.